 Nikon D3400 versus Canon 60D

 The Nikon D3400 and the Canon EOS 60D are two digital cameras that were officially introduced, respectively, in August 2016 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Nikon has a resolution of 24 megapixel, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Nikon D3400 and the Canon 60D are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D3400 – represents the basis for the calculations across all the size and weight measures).